HKEnglish.com Mobile Optimized Website Launched

-Wanchai, Hong Kong -- (SBWIRE) -- 04/18/2013 -- HKEnglish.com’s mobile optimized website was launched on April 8, 2013 with information on English and Business Soft Skills Courses, Free English Learning Articles as well as Video Tutorials.
+Causeway Bay, China -- (SBWIRE) -- 04/24/2013 -- HKEnglish.com’s mobile optimized website was launched on April 18, 2013 with information on English and Business Soft Skills Courses, Free English Learning Articles as well as Video Tutorials.
 The new website aims to improve Hong Kong’s English proficiency through the programs and tutorials it offers.

 It is reported that the standard of English in Hong Kong is continually declining.
 Hong Kong was actually ranked as the 25th out of 54 non-English speaking countries in the world.
 This news is quite alarming as it can affect the country’s competitiveness in the world’s economic stage.